Lower Dolpo Trek

 Walk to Shyanta

-Today we swap water for rock as we trek downhill to Cehpka and follow a huge overhanging rock on a route that passes through many villages before a final hike up to Shyanta.
+Today we swap water for rock as we trek downhill to Cehpka and follow a vast overhanging rock on a route that passes through many villages before a final hike up to Shyanta.
 On the way, we will also encounter medicinal minerals – infamous in the area for their cure-all benefits.

 Day 14